ybchen00/2048/README.md

+##2048 Game Solver

-Main algorithm is in PlayerAI_3.py
+Main algorithm is in PlayerAI.py

 The rest are helper classes

-Test by running GameManager_3.py
+Test by running GameManager.py

 Reach at least 1024 60% of the time
 Reach at least 2048 40% of the time